Place-Based Living

 Visitors to Earthaven Ecovillage are often surprised to hear that we are not yet fully sustainable or 100% self-sufficient.
 This online workshop helps define the context and describe the journey of moving from a consumer culture to a land-based, place-based life.

-We’ll look at the actual lived experiences of the over 26 years of village building through examining our homes, power, water, and waste systems, and especially our food and medicine.
+This course looks at the actual lived experiences of the over 29 years of village building through examining our homes, power, water, and waste systems, and especially our food and medicine.
 Compare and contrast the concepts of self-reliance, interdependence, permaculture, sustainability, resilience, regeneration when it comes to whole systems design.

 Program